The longer it takes to adopt a responsible funding strategy, the more the costs rise and risk to the state General Fund increases.

 Absent any changes in contribution rates or liabilities, current projections show the fund will deplete its assets by as early as 2043.
-Acting to increase contributions by as early as 2014 would translate to an additional 15.1 percent of payroll or a projected $4.5 billion annually over the next 30 years to fully fund the plan.
-However, the cost will rise the later the contribution increase begins.
+Acting to increase contributions in 2014 in order to fully fund the program over the following 30 years would translate to an additional 15.6 percent of payroll or a projected $4.5 billion in the first year.

 The Legislature and the Governor Must Address the CalSTRS Funding Strategy – the CalSTRS Board Cannot

 The contributions paid by CalSTRS members and their employers are sufficient to cover the normal costs of the benefit program, but the impact of two major financial downturns in less than 10 years resulted in significant investment losses.

 The current shortfall of $70 billion is based on an actuarial valuation, a snapshot of the CalSTRS fund’s assets and liabilities as of June 30, 2012.
 That valuation shows the plan is 67 percent funded when the previous year it was 69 percent funded.